-You can prepare the camera for shooting without the flash.
+For shooting without the flash.

-If a flashing [A] icon is displayed when you press the shutter button halfway in low-light conditions, mount the camera on a tripod or take other measures to keep it still.
+If a flashing [] icon is displayed when you press the shutter button halfway in low-light conditions, mount the camera on a tripod or take other measures to keep it still.

 Shooting with the FE Lock